chrisn20/2021-05-25-git/README.md

 - Once development branch is stable and ready for a release, these can be merge back into the main branch.

 ### Bug-fixes/hotfixes
-- For urgent bug fixes/hotfixes, workflow might be to create a hotfix branch and then merge straight into master
+- For urgent bug fixes/hotfixes, workflow might be to create a hotfix branch and then merge straight into main.
+- However, this may result in branches being all over the place!
+And the development branch may then be in a different state to main.